-In the recent launches of Galaxy devices, Samsung even forgot to mention adapt sound feature, although Samsung tuned this feature in each generation of Galaxy devices.
+In the recent launches of Galaxy devices, Samsung even forgot to mention this audio feature, although Samsung tuned this feature in each generation of Galaxy devices.

-But to my opinion, adapt sound is one of the most useful Samsung features.
+But in my opinion, the adapt sound is one of the most useful Samsung features.
 And adapt sound on Galaxy S9 and S9+ is probably the most underused feature.

-You should be very excited once you start to use Galaxy S9 adapt sound: how excellent the music can be!
+You should be very excited once you start to use the adapt sound on Galaxy S9 or other Samsung Galaxy phones: how excellent the music can be!
 You probably will blame yourself: why I didn’t use it before!

 In a nutshell, adapt sound on Galaxy S9 creates a personalized sound profile (effects) based on your ear.

 Every ear is different.
 Even your two ears may differ significantly in hearing capabilities.
 At different ages, our ears also have different listening capabilities at different frequencies.

 So, the question is: did you hear the “real” music or sound?

 Galaxy S9 conducts a hearing test for your ears to create your hearing profile.
 Then use this profile to compensate the audio output so that you get the “real” music or sound.